AlexanderBeck0/CS-513-Project-4/docs/report.md

 F <- G (7)
 G <- H (7)
 J <- A (9)
 The Distance Vector Routing Algorithm has converged!
 Any future use of the dv command with the same graph will not change the output.
 ```

 Running the first command, "file figure1.in" generates the graph detailed in the "figure1.in" file.
-Running the command "dv A" then runs the Distance-Vector routing algorithm, printing and the resulting routing table with node "A" as the root node.
+Running the command "dv A" then runs the Distance-Vector routing algorithm, printing the resulting routing table with node "A" as the root node.
 This takes 5 iterations to converge.
 The next commands add node "J" and connect it to the graph by node "A" with edge cost 9.
 Running the "dv A" command again now shows that the cheapest route to "J" is of cost 9, which is to be expected.
 This takes 3 iterations to converge, which makes sense as the routing table is mostly settled and this causes a very minimal change.
 Then, the next commands add another route to node "J" through node "C" with cost 1.
 Running "dv A" again now shows the cost to "J" from "A" is 4.
 Notably, this takes several iterations, with the routing table shifting as this new information travels through the system.
 This takes 5 iterations.
 Lastly, the cost of the edge between nodes "C" and "J" is increased to 999.
 This ensures that this edge should no longer be used and the cost should go back up to 9, as the cheapest route to node "J" is again directly through node "A".
 As the Distance-Vector algorithm allows for "good news" to travel quickly and "bad news" to travel slowly, it would be expected that this change would take significantly longer than the previous modification.
 This is exactly what we see with this change taking 9 iterations to converge, almost twice the time.

 ### Time to Converge